Kashmiri cuisine: Fruits

 Kashmiri apple is famous for its juiciness and distinct flavour as well.
 In 2019 alone, Kashmir produced over 1.9 million metric tonnes of apples, the highest among Indian states.
 Further, Kashmir accounts for 90% of India's walnut production.
 Kashmiri walnuts are a great source of nutrients and widely in demand across the globe.
+Giant walnut trees can scale 75 feet in Srinagar, the capital of Kashmir.
 Many years ago, walnut oil used to be a medium of cooking and imparted a sweeter and nuttier flavour to dishes.

 Muhammad Quli Afshar brought cherries from Kabul and planted them during Akbar's time.
 Mishri variety of cherry is famous in Kashmir and sweeter than other varieties.
 They are loaded with minerals, vitamins and plant compounds.
 The exotic berries from Kashmir are sweet and sour mulberry (tuell and shah-tuell), raspberry (chhanchh), barberry (kaawducchh) and red berry (haapat maewaa).
 Gassu area on the Srinagar outskirts is known for strawberry (istaber) harvesting.

+Orange cultivation for commercial purposes was introduced a few decades before in the Urossa village in Uri.
+The climate and soil is relatively warmer than the rest of Kashmir and conducive for the crop.
+In this mountainous region, the micro-climate is good for Mediterranean crops like lemons and olives.
+The lemons are better and juicier than Punjab lemons.
+A sub-species of wild olives that doesn't bear much fruit but grows even in hardy, rough conditions is used for grafting with fruit varieties, producing about 1,000 litres of extra virgin olive oil each year.

+According to official estimates, Kashmiri grapes are cultivated on almost 500 to 600 hectares of land with production up to 1100 to 1500 MT per year.

-Dairy Products
+Dairy products

+Holstein Friesian (HF) and Jersey cows were introduced in Kashmir several decades ago, producing 4 million litres of milk per day.
+Organic Kashmiri butter wrapped in Chinar leaves was common in the yesteryears, but is now sold only by a few.
 A traditionally ripened Himalayan cheese is called the milk chapati or maish krej in Kashmiri.